By Star Hughes-Gorup

 For those of us who spend more time in our offices than we do in our houses, it’s important that our workspaces provide some of the comforts of home.
 After all, if you’re going to be spending upwards of 60 hours per week at work, you might as well make it your home away from home in the truest sense!

-Here are a few tips to make your office feel a bit more comfortable – and more like your happy place – for you and your employees to be spending those long hours.
+Here are a few tips on how to make your workspace more comfortable – and more like your happy place – for you and your employees to be spending those long hours.

 Get Comfortable with Couches